K15t/webpack-build/README.md

 # Master Webpack Build

 The project provides a general master configuration for using webpack, typescript and tslint.
-If required the master can be easily customized for example to use an additional plugin or to define a different output structure.
+If required the master configuration can be easily customized for example to use an additional plugin or to define a different output structure.

 ## Installing